Patrick Dawson

 Try to find a unique angle of approach that will stand out, but still provide what your potential reader is looking for.

-Start with your keyword, and massage it into a basic phrase or sentence based on what you decided in step 3.
+Start with your keyword, and massage it into a basic phrase or sentence based on the unique angle of your post.

 At this point, you should create somewhere between 5-25 versions of your headline to get to the right one that works.